kylergib/WaveLinkTP/README.md

 - I do not think States work, the states were created just to use with the actions, so for example you try to use a state with an if/else it will be blank.
   - it may be possible to manually type in the if/else statement to correctly match what the state will be set to, but have not tried. may look into this later.
 - If you add/remove anything from Wave Link (New input or new output), then you will either have to restart Touch Portal or the plugin for it to receive the new inputs/outputs.
+- Plugin has not been tested with Wave XLR because I do not have one.

 ## Features I would like to add:
 - Toggle monitoring between Monitor Mix to Stream Mix.
-- Toggle filters on/off for inputs.
+- ~~Toggle filters on/off for inputs.~~
-- Controls for wave mic (clipguard, gain, lowcut filter, etc)
+- ~~Controls for wave mic (clipguard, gain, lowcut filter, etc)~~
-- Automatically load new changes in inputs/outputs.
+- ~~Automatically load new changes in inputs/outputs.~~
+  - was not working, but added an action to update inputs/outputs/mics